Personal services activities can benefit from tax and social security advantages

 How to set up your personal services business?
 Instructions for use

-Personal services are on a roll.
-Many French people have decided to enter this sector as freelancers.
-Here's everything you need to know to build your freelance project!
+Personal services are really taking off!
+Lots of people in France are deciding to jump into this field as freelancers.
+Here's everything you need to know to get your freelance project off the ground!

 Starting a business